 As part of the AIFS Au Pair Application every Host Family is asked to complete a sample schedule so an Au Pair can understand what will be expected from them.
 Schedules frequently change so Au Pairs understand that flexibility is a key component to a successful placement, but also need some time to plan personal activities.

-I know a young woman who would like to live and work as our Au Pair in Australia.
+I know a young person who would like to live and work as our Au Pair in Australia.
 Can you help if we both sign up with AIFS?

 Yes, AIFS can assist with a pre-match situation.
 Please contact us for further information.